-‘Faith Healing’ by Philip Larkin is a three stanza poem that is separated into sets of ten lines.
+‘Faith Healing’ by Philip Larkin is a three-stanza poem that is separated into sets of ten lines.
 Larkin has chosen to conform the poem to a consistent rhyme scheme.
 It follows the pattern of ABCABDABCABD, alternating end sounds as the poet saw fit within stanzas two and three.
 Additionally, the poem is standard in its meter.
 It is written in iambic pentameter meaning that each line contains five sets of ten beats.
 The first of these is unstressed and the second stressed creating a regular pattern reminiscent of the repetition of prayer.
-You can read the full poem here.

 Summary of Faith Healing

 The poem begins with the speaker describing the women making their way to the priest.
 Each is only allowed twenty seconds of contact before they are moved out of line.
-This does not seem to matter to the women who are emotional overturned by the experience.
-Some wander off, others stand still, unable to comprehend what happened.
+This does not seem to matter to the women who are emotionally overturned by the experience.
+Some wander off, others standstill, unable to comprehend what happened.
 They contemplate God, love, and the life they have lived up until this point.

 Analysis of Faith Healing

 The poem begins with the speaker describing how a group of “women” is “fil[ing]” up to one particular person, a man.
-The use of the word “file” in this first line is important to understanding the setting and the general mood amongst those participating in and observing the actions.
+The use of the word “file” in this first line is important to understand the setting and the general mood amongst those participating in and observing the actions.
 The women are organized, likely in a single file line.
-They approach in an regulated manner.
-One can imagine that their clothes and hair have been strictly arrange.
+They approach in a regulated manner.
+One can imagine that their clothes and hair have been strictly arranged.

 The man to whom they are walking is described as being “Upright.”
 He is wearing “rimless glasses” and has “silver hair.”
 From the next line one receives confirmation that he is a priest.
 The line says that he has on a “Dark suit [and a] white collar.”
 In addition to the women and the priest, there are stewards.
 These people are in charge of moving the line along and making sure that everyone gets where they need to be as quickly as possible.
 This adds another dimension to the scene and might make a reader wonder why, in a religious context, does this line need to move fast?
 Once can refer up to the title of the poem for the answer.